skycoin/viscript/notes/im_bits.md

-George: isn't it easy to run "e srv" at first and then "e cli" in another terminal?
+Red: isn't it easy to run "e srv" at first and then "e cli" in another terminal?